kfoofw/bandit_simulations/python/contextual_bandits/analysis/linUCB implementation and analysis.md

 # Contextual Bandit: Linear Upper Confidence Bound Disjoint (LinUCB Disjoint) Algorithm

 Contextual bandits (CB) are more granular in terms of the way they use information.
-Compared to their Multi-armed Bandits (MAB), we utilise contextual information about the observed instance in order to recommend the most effective variant.
+Compared to their Multi-armed Bandits (MAB) counterparts, we utilise contextual information about the observed instance in order to recommend the most effective variant.

 Let's use an example of A/B testing.
 Assume a website has 3 webpage variants (A, B, C), and the objective is to optimise the click through rate (CTR):
 - With a MAB approach, the variants are treated similarly, and the objective is to find the webpage that has the highest CTR for all user traffic